Nikon D850 Video

 - Zebra striping for exposure is a big plus, and many video shooters can't imagine using a camera that doesn't have this feature.

 Looking at the Nikon D850, I'm seeing a lot more pros than potential cons.
 Though it doesn't offer 60p at 4K, which is disappointing, the bitrates for 1080p video (including slow motion) seem a bit low, and the autofocus is only contrast-based, the other features Nikon built into the D850 certainly shine brighter than these concerns.
-Though I'll reserve judgement until we get a hands-on, there is quite a bit about which to be excited.
+Though I'll reserve judgement until I'm able to get hands-on time with the camera myself, there is quite a bit about which to be excited.
 If nothing else, the D850 shows that Nikon may finally be ready to commit to competing as a video system.